Rezső Kasztner: Defense of Kurt Becher and other SS officers

 Kasztner also intervened on behalf of SS officers Hermann Krumey and Dieter Wisliceny, who had negotiated with him before his meetings with Eichmann.
 In all, "there was a total of seven interventions by Kasztner on behalf of Nazi war criminals.
 Three testimonies were on behalf of Becher, two were on behalf of Krumey, one was on behalf of Hans Jüttner, and there was an appeal that had the potential to deliver Wisliceny from the threat of execution in Slovakia."
-Wisliceny was hanged in 1948; Jüttner's 10-year prison sentence was changed to 4 years in 1949.
-He died in 1965; Krumey was sentenced to life imprisonment in 1969.
-He died in 1981; Becher died a wealthy man in 1995.
+Wisliceny was hanged in 1948; Jüttner's 10-year prison sentence was changed to 4 years in 1949; he died in 1965.
+Krumey was sentenced to life imprisonment in 1969 and died in 1981.
+Becher died a wealthy man in 1995.

 Libel trial

 Kasztner moved to Israel after the war, and became active in the Mapai party.
 He was an unsuccessful candidate in the first and second elections, and became the spokesman for the Ministry of Trade and Industry in 1952.

 His role in collaborating with the SS made headlines in 1953, when he was accused in a self-published pamphlet produced by Malchiel Gruenwald of collaborating with the Nazis, enabling the mass murder of Hungarian Jewry, partnership with Nazi officer Kurt Becher in theft of Jewish assets, and saving Becher from punishment after the war.

 Gruenwald was sued for libel by the Israeli government on Kasztner's behalf, resulting in a trial that lasted two years.
 Gruenwald's attorney, Shmuel Tamir, was a former Irgun member and supporter of the opposition Herut Party led by Menachem Begin.
 Tamir turned the libel case against his client into a political trial of Kasztner and, by implication, the Labor Party.
 The mother of wartime heroine Hannah Szenes had also accused Kasztner of betraying her daughter to her death and spoke out against him during the trial.

 In his ruling, Judge Benjamin Halevi (later also a Herut member of the Knesset) acquitted Gruenwald of libel on the first, second and fourth counts.
 He wrote: